Apply and adjust stroke properties

 Anyone with can edit

 Strokes are a collection of properties you can apply to layers in design files.
-You can think of strokes as the visual representation of a vector path.
-Use stroke properties to:
+You can think of strokes as the visual representation of a vector network's path.
+Use strokes to:

 - Add outlines around shapes, vector networks, or boolean operations